 In the hand this is a very stable tooth, not fragile at all.
 The root is long having a greenish hue and having a fine surface with the added bonus of being hollow, no infix matrix, enabling the morphological study, particularly the thickness of the enamel etc. The enamel covers the whole of the upper crown which has life wear to the upper carinae cutting edges and the apical tip of the crown, which is scientifically in this example distinctive and probably informative for further study, also very good and defined ripple striations of the crown enamel of the labial and lingual sides or faces.
 The tooth has been cleaned only over the surfaces in the UK.
 All good features which make this an especially good dinosaur study tooth and a great collector tooth.

-In the upper crown section at the apical tip there is loss of enamel, this all testament to the authentic state of this 100 million year old fossil tooth and could be life wear of the dinosaur or caused over millennia in the site, it is impossible to say with assurety.
-The interest here is the apical crown tip, which exhibits life wear, the tooth definitely worn down in the animals life time, while in the jaw of the predator and testament to the feeding habits of the individual, this is an excellent study tooth.
+In the upper crown section at the apical tip there is loss of enamel, this all testament to the authentic state of this 100 million year old fossil tooth and could be life wear of the dinosaur or caused over millennia in the site, it is impossible to say with assurance.
+The interest here is the apical crown tip, which exhibits life wear, while in the jaw of the predator and testament to the feeding habits of the individual, this is an excellent study tooth.
 Spinosaurus dinosaur tooth discovered in the Tegana formation, the province de Kasr-es-Souk in Kem Kem.
 This is the Northern Sahara, Morocco.
 Dating back to the Mesozoic era, early Cretaceous period, Cenomanian to Turonian stages 100 to 89 million years ago.

 Topographical note; The best Spinosaur fossils are much in demand by collectors of Dinosaur fossils, many examples on the fossil market today are of poor quality, often incomplete.
 Understandably, many dinosaur teeth are damaged or worn, either due to life wear, the fossilisation or extraction process.
-Notably the overall outcome of the condition of fossils much depends on the fossil site and the fragility of the fossil beds themselves, exposure to the elements, flooding which is becoming more common in certain areas of Morocco and in the desert regions the arduous nature of collecting in the far flung corners of the Western Sahara ténéré.
-There are many influences and occurrences which play a role on the overall outcome of the extraction process's and condition of fossils.
-When considering the value of dinosaur fossils and the diminishing resource they are, particulalrly in this harsh collecting region and of the unique fossil dinosaur depositions, complete or undamaged teeth are limited in occurrence, it requires many collecting hours, weeks and months to discover fine quality specimens.
+Notably, the overall outcome of the condition of fossils much depends on the fossil site and the fragility of the fossil beds themselves, exposure to the elements, flooding which is becoming more common in certain areas of Morocco and in the desert regions the arduous nature of collecting in the far-flung corners of the Western Sahara ténéré.
+There are many influences and occurrences which play a role in the overall outcome of the extraction processes and condition of fossils.
+When considering the value of dinosaur fossils and the diminishing resource they are, particularly in this harsh collecting region and of the unique fossil dinosaur depositions, complete or undamaged teeth are limited in occurrence, it requires many collecting hours, weeks and months to discover fine quality specimens.
 This increases the value of every good find.